jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--top-n-features 10`

 **Technical details**: The pipeline ranks features by importance according to the selected feature selection method and keeps only the top N. If PCA is used, this parameter determines how many principal components to retain in the final model.
+If feature selection yields fewer than the specified number, all selected features are used.
+The implementation includes appropriate handling of edge cases such as when feature selection methods return insufficient features.

 ## Modeling Options